tolland/ui_challenge_plant_shop/README.md

 This is an entry into the heyflutter UI Challenge for a Plant Shop App.

+A preview of the app is available using the device_preview package here <https://tolland.github.io/ui_challenge/>

 Background on the challenge is in this video:

 - <https://www.youtube.com/watch?v=aERczKh_uMk>